-A principal teacher earns between £43,836 and £56,571 a year, while the scale for depute head teachers and head teachers ranges from £49,716 to £95,931 a year, depending on the size of school.
+A principal teacher earns between £45,150 and £58,269 a year, while the scale for depute head teachers and head teachers ranges from £51,207 to £98,808 a year, depending on the size of school.

 Salaries in independent schools may differ slightly.

-- You would usually work in a classroom, but may be outdoors for games, sports or environmental studies.
+You would usually work in a classroom, but may be outdoors for games, sports or environmental studies.

-- You may have to do some preparation and assessment work at home, in the evenings or at weekends.
+You may have to do some preparation and assessment work at home, in the evenings or at weekends.

-- You would have 13 weeks holiday each year, but might use some of this time to prepare the next term's work.
+You would have 13 weeks holiday each year, but might use some of this time to prepare the next term's work.

 You would have to prepare for and attend parent–teacher meetings, which are usually in the evening.

 You should be aware that teaching is a mentally and physically demanding job.

-- The PGDE is offered by the Universities of Aberdeen, Dundee, Edinburgh, Glasgow, the Highlands and Islands (at a number of the colleges), Strathclyde and the West of Scotland.
+Alternatively you could also do a degree in any discipline followed by a one year Professional Graduate Diploma in Education (PGDE) Primary Education.
+The PGDE is offered by the Universities of Aberdeen, Dundee, Edinburgh, Glasgow, the Highlands and Islands (at a number of the colleges), Strathclyde and the West of Scotland.